Skip to main content

 Finding the Contact

-1. Click the tag icon next to the phone number input
+2. Click the tag icon next to the phone number input.

-2. Navigate to AVA Voice AI → Inbound Agent Call
+3. Go to AVA Voice AI → Inbound Agent Call (beta).

 If the Contact Is Found

-• Go to AVA Voice AI → Inbound Agent Call
+5. Click the tag icon → navigate to AVA Voice AI → Inbound Agent Call (beta) → and select the corresponding variable.

 If the Contact Is Not Found

-If no match is found, AVA provides two possible phone number fields, but only one will contain data:
+If no existing contact is found, AVA provides two possible phone number fields — only one will contain data:

 • AVA Phone Number